angular/angular/docs/DEVELOPER.md

 following products on your development machine:

 * [Git](https://git-scm.com/) and/or the [**GitHub app**](https://desktop.github.com/) (for Mac and Windows);
-  [GitHub's Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.
+  [GitHub's Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.\
+  **Windows Users**: Git Bash or an equivalent shell is required\
+  *Windows Powershell and cmd shells are not supported [#46780](https://github.com/angular/angular/issues/46780) so some commands might fail*

 * [Node.js](https://nodejs.org), (version specified in the engines field of [`package.json`](../package.json)) which is used to run a development web server, run tests, and generate distributable files.